sajadgnf/vite/README.md

 - **Service Worker**: Automatically generated and updated for offline support.
 - **Manifest File**: Provides metadata about the app, such as the name, icons, and theme color.
-- **Background Sync & Caching**: Leverages Workbox to cache API responses and static assets for improved offline performance.
+- **Caching**: Leverages Workbox to cache API responses and static assets for improved offline performance.

 ### **Testing PWA Features**